Top C# Interview Questions

 C#DestructorResource Management

 A destructor (`~ClassName`) cleans up resources before garbage collection.
 Use rarely, prefer `IDisposable` for deterministic cleanup.
+Example:

 class Resource {